rowandey/Papyrus/README.md

 ### Todo:

-- Work on enabling a simplified system of configuring payload
-	- Create a sample payload for use to another API
-	- Payload option is configured to:
-		- Take in a filepath
-		- Read in the file contents
-		- Return the contents as JSON

-- Payload Builder that builds randomized payloads for SEA webhook

 - Auth

 - Imma keep it a buck FRFR, openSSL & HTTPS is giving me a bit of C

-- Is payloadBuilder doing anything?
-Remove it if not.
-Was just testing out stuff